JLee21/PID-Control/README.md

 Clearly, the vehicle continues to accumulate cross track error (drift away from the center of the track).

-If we keep the proportional and integral at zero, let's see what a +/- 1 for the derivate term accomplishes.
+If we keep the proportional and integral term at zero, let's see what a +/- 1 for the derivate term accomplishes.

 ![](https://github.com/JLee21/PID-Control/blob/master/img/kd.jpg)